For urgent consular assistance call

 'Snatch-and-grab' crimes against travellers are common.
 Thieves often travel on motorcycles and steal from people who are:

 Foreigners have been injured in these thefts.
+Be prepared to surrender your valuables rather than risk injury in a struggle.

 Some thieves use knives to cut bags as they snatch them.